Melhefnawi/Perfume-palace/README.md

   - The checkout page is where the user will input their delivery/payment details to complete the order.
   - Checkout is comprised by two sections, one is a form where the user will input their details such as full name, email address, phone number, street address, town, county, postal code, country, and card details, Should the user be registred and logged in, full name and email address will be prefilled and if they saved/updated their profile information the rest of the fields will also be prefilled (except for the card details).
 At the end of the form there will be two buttons and a message for the user.
 One button is to 'adjust basket' which brings the user back to the shopping basket and the other is to complete the order and the message is to indicate the user excatly how much their card will be charged.
   - The 'save info' checkbox in the form right after 'country' field, is for the user to save their info in their profile for future transactions and it is checked by default, in the case the user is annonymous then a message will show instead letting the user know that in order to save their info they need to register/login.
-  - The second section will contain the order summary indicating the amount of games in the order, the game or games name, platform, quantity and subtotal and lastly the 'order total', 'delivery' cost and 'grand total'.
+  - The second section will contain the order summary indicating the amount of perfume in the order, the game or games name, platform, quantity and subtotal and lastly the 'order total', 'delivery' cost and 'grand total'.

 ![Checkout](documentation/checkout.png)